Campaign for Academic Excellence

 TAP (Time for Academic Progress)

-A college access and success program to help ensure all B-CC graduates have the opportunity to get into higher education/career pathways regardless of their family’s income or college-going experience.
+A college access and success program to help ensure all B-CC graduates have the opportunity to get onto higher education/career pathways regardless of their family’s income or college-going experience.
+Read more…

 International Baccalaureate Program

-The Foundation ensures access to IB classes for all B-CC students by helping B-CC’s IB program pay the exam and registration fees for students who are unable to pay the fees but do not meet the criteria to receive funding from the Maryland State Department of Education.
+The Foundation helps ensure all B-CC students have access to IB classes by paying the exam and registration fees for students who are unable to pay the fees but do not meet the criteria to receive funding from the Maryland State Department of Education.
+Read more…

 B-CC Annual Writing Contest

-A joint program by B-CC’s student literary magazine, Chips, and B-CC’s English Department where all currently-enrolled B-CC students are invited to submit entries in four categories — short story, personal essay, poetry, and drama — to be judged by Chips staff and students.
-The top six entries in each category are then sent to the Writer’s Center in Bethesda to be judged by professional writers.
+The Foundation helps fund the annual writing contest, sponsored by B-CC’s student literary magazine, Chips, and B-CC’s English Department, where all currently-enrolled B-CC students are invited to submit entries in four categories (short story, personal essay, poetry, and drama) to be judged by professional writers at the Writer’s Center in Bethesda.

 The Foundation’s annual grants program provides funding for equipment, supplies, and support programs requested by various departments at B-CC.

-Counseling: assistance to fee-waivers eligible TOEFL (Test of English as a Foreign Language) exam takers after MCPS limited aid to only AP and IB exam takers in FY2016, thereby bringing financial relief for TOEFL exam takers in line with other exam takers.
+Counseling: a grant to cover the fees for fee-waivers eligible TOEFL (Test of English as a Foreign Language) exam takers after MCPS limited aid to only AP and IB exam takers in FY2016.

-Media Center: an LCD multimedia projector that has the resolution, brightness, and image size needed for large group presentation, as well as the ability to work with new technologies such as tablets and Chromebooks.
+Media Center: a grant for the purchase of two Apple iMac computers and a multimedia projector that has the resolution, brightness, and image size needed for large group presentation, facilitating multi-class events in the auditorium, cafeteria, and gymnasium.

-Lazarus Leadership Fellows: a leadership development program that teaches and strengthens leadership skills in 10th and 11th graders through a series of seminars and meetings with local leaders as well as the development and implementation of a 200-hour community service by each student addressing a need the student has identified in his/her community.
-Each Lazarus Fellow receives a $250 stipend for project expenses during the summer to help ensure that this program is not limited to those who can afford not to earn money during the summer.
+Lazarus Leadership Fellows Program: a grant to help cover the expenses of the Lazarus Leadership Fellows Program which teaches and strengthens leadership skills in 10th and 11th graders through a series of seminars and meeting with local leaders as well as the development and implementation of a 200-hour community service project by each student addressing a need the student has identified in his/her community.

 Professional Development for Faculty